LucasDelfino92/morrowindsharp/mendingmw.md

 - Click **Select all**, and then **Continue**.
 - Click **Run above steps using saved / default settings**.
 - Once the statics have been created, simply click **Finish**.

+### IN-GAME CONFIGURATION

+- Under the **Options** menu, go to the **Video** tab.
+  - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
+I like to play Morrowind with the slider roughly 40-45% of the way from left to right.
+  - Turn the **Real-time Shadows** slider all the way to the left, disabling them.
+These shadows look pretty bad, and can be quite glitchy.

 Congratulations, your Morrowind installation is ready!